How Oracle Java Licensing works:

 Which commercial feature is most commonly used?

-Companies have used the MSI from the Oracle website to update or distribute in mass quantities.
-That is not allowed.
+Companies have used the MSI from the Oracle website to update or distribute in large quantities, which is not allowed.

 Any more challenges?